antoniobarbalau/antoniobarbalau.github.io/kernel.md

     (ii) Nembutsu: Either chanting "NA MU A MI DA BU" or using it a sentence to label your breath with: mentally saying "NA MU" during the inhale and "A MI DA BU" during exhale.
 It can roughly be translated as "I take refuge in the spirit of compassion (the Buddha which is one with everything)".
     (iii) Chanting the Prajnaparamita Sutra: as in [./prajnaparamitasutra.md](./prajnaparamitasutra.md).

     At the Zen dojo here, a typical session consists in: 45min zazen, 10min kinhin, 35min zazen and chanting the prajnaparamita sutra (among other things).
-During the day whenever I have more than a few minutes of wait time I chant the sutra, and I default to nembutsu whenever I just have a few seconds of break or when it is too noisy or I am too tired to concentrate on chanting the sutra.
+During the day whenever I have more than a few minutes of wait time I chant the sutra, and I default to nembutsu whenever I can not concentrate on chanting the sutra or counting or if I just want to relax.

     As an alternative to Zazen, I highly recommend the Prajna approach, as described by John Vervaeke here: [https://www.youtube.com/watch?v=AdL9Yd0lB_k&list=PLND1JCRq8VujAHvDA482SXF1cJTQrwlx3](https://www.youtube.com/watch?v=AdL9Yd0lB_k&list=PLND1JCRq8VujAHvDA482SXF1cJTQrwlx3).